Nihilantropy/ko2-CKA/Cluster-Architecture/README.md

 - Kubernetes provides **services, deployments, namespaces, and networking policies** for managing applications.
 - **Networking** ensures seamless communication between Pods and external systems.

-This documentation provides an overview of **Kubernetes cluster architecture**, detailing its core components and functions. 🚀